 Communications

-When people contact us, such as via email, social media or by phone, we may ask for contact information.
-We do this to handle a question or complaint and to contact someone later with additional information if necessary.
-The data is accessible only to those within the organization who are engaged in handling the question or complaint in question.
+When people contact us, for example via email, social media or by phone, we may ask for contact details.
+We do this to handle a query or complaint and to be able to contact someone later with additional information if necessary.
+The data can only be accessed by those within the organisation dealing with the handling of the question or complaint in question.

-• We use various ICT tools, such as e-mail, to communicate among ourselves and with anyone.
+- We use various ICT tools, such as e-mail, to communicate among ourselves and with someone.
 We keep a history of this as long as it is relevant for follow-up, accountability and security.
-We make use of (cloud) suppliers.
+We use (cloud) suppliers.
 To measure how clients experience and use our services, we conduct studies and surveys.
-Sometimes we ask to share name and contact information in these, so that we can follow up on the results and people can be informed about them if necessary.
+In doing so, we sometimes ask to share name and contact details so that we can follow up on the results and people can be informed about them if necessary.

 Billing